s1xt333n/profile/README.md

 ## 🎨 What I'm Working On

 - 🎬 Creating cinematic content with advanced motion graphics
+- 🎵 Producing beats and soundtracks in FL Studio
 - 🌐 Learning web development fundamentals
 - 📖 Exploring JavaScript and its ecosystem
 - 🚀 Diving into systems programming with Go and Rust